dafny-lang/dafny/docs/OnlineTutorial/guide.md

 returns a single integer, called "`y`".
 Note that the types are required for each parameter and return value, and follow each name after a colon (`:`).
-Also, the return values are named, and there can be multiple return values, as in below:
+Also, the return values are named, and there can be multiple return values, as in this code:

 ```dafny
 method MultipleReturns(x: int, y: int) returns (more: int, less: int)